Program overview

 Program Overview

 Sheridan’s Social Service Worker program is designed to equip students with essential skills for a successful career in social work.
 The curriculum covers critical areas such as family therapy, policy development, and social justice, ensuring that graduates are well-prepared to meet the diverse needs of the community.
-Students will learn from experienced professors and guest speakers, gaining insights from real-world practices in the field.
-This program emphasizes hands-on experience, allowing students to apply their knowledge in practical settings, which is vital for their future roles in social service.
+Students will learn from experienced professors and guest speakers, gaining valuable insights into the social service field.
+The program emphasizes hands-on experience, allowing students to apply their knowledge in real-world settings.

 Program Structure

-The Social Service Worker program at Sheridan is structured over a duration of 2 years, consisting of 4 semesters.
-The program is offered at both the Davis Campus in Brampton and the Trafalgar Campus in Oakville.
-Key features of the program structure include:
+The Social Service Worker program at Sheridan is structured to be completed in 2 years.
+It is offered at both the Davis Campus in Brampton and the Trafalgar Campus in Oakville.
+The program includes:

-• Over 600 hours of field placement in a social service setting during the second year.
+• Over 600 hours of field placement in various social service settings during the second year.

-• Opportunities to engage with community-based organizations, group homes, and youth centres.
+• Opportunities to engage with community-based organizations, group homes, and youth centers.

 Featured Experiences

-• Connections with numerous community organizations for practical learning opportunities.
+• Connections with various organizations, including crisis centers, drop-in centers, and group homes, for practical learning opportunities.

 Career Options

-Graduates of the Social Service Worker program can pursue a variety of rewarding career paths in Canada.
-Here are some potential job options:
+Graduates of the Social Service Worker program can pursue a variety of career paths in Canada, including:

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.